flucoma/flucoma-docs/doc/MLPClassifier.rst

    :arg targetLabelSet: Target labels

-   :arg action: Function to run when training is complete.
+   :arg action: Function to run when complete.
 This function will be passed the current error as its only argument.

    Train the network to map between a source :fluid-obj:`DataSet` and target :fluid-obj:`LabelSet`